jembi/moasis-common/README.md

 * Openhim: http://127.0.0.1:9090 - connect using username `root@openhim.org` and password `openhim-password` as explained in the Openhim documentation.
 * Prototype Mediator: http://127.0.0.1:3000

+### How to rebuild mediator image with updated changes?

+Execute `docker-compose up --build` to rebuild any images with changes.

 ### How to have ResourceMap running?

 You need to clone the [ResouceMap](https://github.com/instedd/resourcemap) repository and follow the docker-compose instructions in the README there.